CMU-Graphics/Scotty3D/docs/guide/animate.md

 `Add Frames` inserts 90 empty frames into the timeline. `Crop End` deletes frames from the selected location to the end of the timeline.

 ### Posing
 Once you have [rigged](../rig) an object with a skeleton, it can now be posed by selecting a joint and changing its pose i.e., rotating the joint.
+This is called Forward Kinematics.
+Joint poses can also be indirectly changed by using the IK (Inverse Kinematics) handles to provide target positions.
+Note that IK handles need to be explicitly enabled using the checkbox.

-Once you've implemented **inverse kinematics** and **skinning**, as you change the pose, the mesh will deform.
+Once you've implemented **forward kinematics**, **inverse kinematics** and **skinning**, as you change the pose, the mesh will deform.
 Different poses can be set as keyframes to animate the object.

 <video src="{{ site.baseurl }}/guide/animate-mode/guide-posing-rig.mp4" controls preload muted loop style="max-width: 100%; margin: 0 auto;"></video>